 If an applicant is denied admission, the college or program will inform the applicant in writing including an explanation as to why this decision was warranted.
 Denied applicants who meet both the minimum University and program criteria and who wish to appeal the decision must write the graduate program representative or college designee within 30 days of the date of admission denial to request reconsideration.
 The request should present additional evidence of potential for academic success at FGCU and contain reasons why reconsideration is warranted.
 Applicants denied admission to a degree seeking program are eligible to enroll as post-baccalaureate non-degree seeking students with the approval of the college/program.

 Deferring Graduate AdmissionToggle More Info

 A student is admitted for a specified semester and graduate program as noted in the official acceptance notification.
 Students admitted to a program must respond in writing by the date defined by the program regarding their intention to accept or reject the offer of admission.
 Because deferments of admission policies are set at the program level, please check with the individual graduate program of interest for details.
-If a student wishes to defer an admissions decision start date, the student must submit a Change Graduate Admission Term Deferral form.
+Graduate-level non-degree/certificate applicants cannot defer their admission.
+A new application is required.
+Admitted graduate students may request a one-time deferral for a deferred start date up to one full year from the original admission term and do not have to reapply.
+If a student wishes to defer their admissions decision or start date, the student must submit their deferral request through their Future Eagle Account (application account).
 Deferment of graduate admission will result in the student's term of entry under the University catalog being the semester deferring to, not the semester indicated in the initial application.